-These two books are my first attempts at writing to live it out, and to encourage others.
+These three books are my attempts at writing to live it out, and to encourage others.
 The first book, Making Paper Cranes, came out of my time in seminary when I was exploring identity politics, feminism, and theology.
 The second book, Streams Run Uphill, came out of a desire to share what feminist theology looks like on the ground.
 I needed something that was rooted in the stories of other women struggling in the same endeavor.

 The third book, Yoked was written with my husband, Andy Kort, on trying to integrate vocation and family.

 I love these like they are my children - they are a strange part of me, and yet they have their own lives, genuine in all the mistakes and wrong turns, missteps in words, and epiphanies.
 Thank you for being here.

 The first time I went to Mexico was a mission trip.
 A church youth group.
 An earnest youth pastor.
 And boxes of tracts in Spanish.
 One purpose.
 We went with the intention of saving the poor and ignorant.
 Clearly, they needed Jesus.
 What was most important to their lives was the salvation of their souls. […]

 August 20, 2014

 Genesis 45:1-15; Romans 11: 1-2a, 29-32 Witherspoon Street Presbyterian Alex Wimberly 17 August 2014 “A police force that does not represent the entire community cannot serve any in the community.”
 That was the lesson drawn by the chairman of the policing board in Northern Ireland when the decision was made to deliberately diversify the recruitment […]